 God guides the young family, however, to settle in Nazareth, with Joseph resuming his trade of carpentry.
 Joseph teaching Jesus carpentry would be a natural outcome and his responsibility as a father.

-Joseph was not a wealthy man.
-His offering in the temple during the Purification ceremony after Jesus’ birth was only two pigeons, not the expensive lamb required in Leviticus.
-(Luke 2:24)
+They were a poor family as shown by the offering in the temple during the Purification ceremony after Jesus’ birth.
+They could only offer two pigeons, not the expensive lamb required in Leviticus.

 Nevertheless, a lack of material wealth did not stop Joseph from providing for his family.
 He trained Jesus with not only a trade, but as a member of a faith-filled Jewish family.